 Ah steel, the no fuss workhorse of bike frame materials.
-Steel was practically the universal choice of racing bike frames until aluminium appeared in the 1970's and 1980's and then carbon fibre took over in the 1990's.
+Steel was the universal choice of racing bike frames until aluminium appeared in the 1970's and 1980's and carbon fiber took over in the 1990's.

 There are two distinct types of steel used in the bicycle industry.
 The first is high tensile, or otherwise known as 'Hi-Ten', this is a cheaper grade steel commonly found in cheaper bikes, especially those from department stores.
-It offers an incredibility poor strength-weight ratio and so frames will only use this material in order to hit a low price.
-By comparison, higher-end steel bikes are likely to use chromoly (generally short for chrome molybdenum) steel, which as an alloyed steel offers superior strength properties to Hi-Ten and so can be butted and made thinner/lighter.
+It offers an incredibility poor strength-weight ratio and so manufacturers will typically use this material in order to hit low price points.
+By comparison, higher-end steel bikes are likely to use chromoly, or CroMo for short (generally short for chrome molybdenum) steel, which as an alloyed steel offers superior strength properties to Hi-Ten and so can be butted and made thinner/lighter.

 Steel is inexpensive, exceptionally durable, highly resistant to fatigue, easily repaired and easy to work with.
-Unlike carbon fiber and aluminium, damage to a steel frame can be easily repaired and broken welds can be re-welded together.
+Unlike carbon fiber and aluminium, damage to a steel frame is typically easily repaired.
 Somewhat surprisingly despite its strength, steel offers good levels of compliance thanks to its elastic properties.
-The downside of steel is that it can rust and is heavier than other materials.
+The downside of steel is that it is prone to oxidization (rust) and carries a weight penalty over other materials.

-Touring and adventure bikes are commonly made from steel thanks to their exceptional durability and strength, enabling riders to carry large amounts of luggage without compromising the bikes performance.
+Touring and adventure bikes are commonly made from steel thanks to the exceptional durability and strength on offer.
+This enables riders to carry large amounts of luggage without compromising the bikes performance.
 Steel also features heavily on entry level and recreational bikes where weight isn't such an important factor.